MicrosoftDocs/cpp-docs/docs/overview/compiler-versions.md

 - For major releases, `_MSC_VER`  increases by 100. `_MSC_FULL_VER` increases by 10,000,000.
 - For minor releases, `_MSC_VER` increases by 10. `_MSC_FULL_VER` increases by 1,000,000.

 Note: Visual Studio .NET 2003 was considered a minor release.

 ### Visual Studio 2017

 - For major releases, the minor version increases by 10.
-- Starting with Visual Studio 2017 version 15.3, each minor update increases the minor version by 1.
+- Starting with Visual Studio 2017 version 15.3, the minor version increases by 1.

 ### Service releases starting with Visual Studio 2017

 - Distinguish servicing releases using `_MSC_FULL_VER`.
-The build field (the 3rd element of the period-delimited version number) typically increases by 1.
+The build field (the third element of the period-delimited version number) typically increases by 1.
 - Visual Studio 2019 16.8 and 16.9 share the same major and minor versions (and `_MSC_VER`).
 To distinguish them, use `_MSC_FULL_VER` instead.
 The same is true for distinguishing Visual Studio 2019 16.10 and 16.11.

-## Summary of macros
+## Version macros

 - [`_MSC_VER`](../preprocessor/predefined-macros.md) distinguishes between different versions of the compiler at a high level.
-It is used to distinguish between major and minor releases.
+It's used to distinguish between major and minor releases.
 - [`_MSC_FULL_VER`](../preprocessor/predefined-macros.md) represents the major, minor, and build version of the compiler.
-It is used to distinguish between different versions of the compiler, including servicing releases.
+It's used to distinguish between different versions of the compiler, including servicing releases.
 Visual Studio 2019 16.8 and 16.9 share the same major and minor versions (and `_MSC_VER`).
 To distinguish them, use `_MSC_FULL_VER`.
 The same is true for Visual Studio 2019 16.10 and 16.11.
 - [`_MSC_BUILD`](../preprocessor/predefined-macros.md) represents the build version of the compiler.
 Use it to distinguish between servicing releases.

 For example, the major version changed between Visual Studio 2013 and Visual Studio 2015, reflected by a change in `_MSC_VER` from 1800 to 1900.
 An example of a minor change is from 17.1 to 17.2, when `_MSC_VER` changed from 1931 to 1932.